-(a) Written Submission Penalties will be imposed by the Organizing Committee and shall be deducted from each of the individual Judges' scores on a Team's Written Submissions.

-(b) In instances where only one Written Submission is subject to Penalties, those Penalties will be deducted from the score of that Written Submission only.

-(c) The Organizing Committee shall include with such notification a reasonable deadline for any appeals from the decision to impose Penalties.
+- (a) Written Submission Penalties will be imposed by the Organizing Committee and shall be deducted from each of the individual Judges' scores on a Team's Written Submissions. - (b) In instances where only one Written Submission is subject to Penalties, those Penalties will be deducted from the score of that Written Submission only. - (c) The Organizing Committee shall include with such notification a reasonable deadline for any appeals from the decision to impose Penalties.
 The Organizing Committee shall decide any reconsideration request.
-No appeal is available from this decision of the Organizing Committee.

-(d) Penalties shall be assessed for violations of the Rules concerning Written Submission by reference to the following table:
+No appeal is available from this decision of the Organizing Committee. - (d) Penalties shall be assessed for violations of the Rules concerning Written Submission by reference to the following table:

 Rule Action Penalty points

-2.10 Violation of anonymity Up to 10 points (one-time penalty
+2.10 Violation of anonymity Up to 10 points (one-time penalty), or disqualification

-2.10 violation of anonymity or disqualification

-1 day 3 points
+Late submission Resubmission 1 day 3 points

-Late submission 2 days 3 points
+2 days 3 points

 5.1 3 days 3 points

 4 days disqualification

-Resubmission 3 points per infraction
+3 points per infraction

-5.2 Wrong formatting 3 points per WS, asked to submit
+5.2 Wrong formatting 3 points per WS, ask the right format ed to submit WS in

-5.2 Wrong formatting WS in the right format

 Wrong paper size

-Wrong page margin - 1 point
+Wrong page margin

-5.2 Wrong font
+5.2 Wrong font 1 naint

-5.2 Wrong font size
+5.2 Wrong font size 1 point

-Wrong inter-liner spacing -
+Wrong inter- liner spacing

 Kerning

-Failure to use the Case name 2 points
+5.3 Failure to use the Case name 2 points

 Failure to use the Team Number 1 point

-5.3 Failure to correctly identify the

-type of the document (e.g. 1 point
+Failure to correctly identify the type of the document (e.g. Complainant WS) 1 point

-Complainant WS)

-Failure to include all parts of Memorial, or inclusion of an un-enumerated part 5.4 Excessive length: Pleadings 1-100 words 101-200 words 201-300 words 301-400 words 401-3000 words 3000+ words 3 points 6 points 9 points 12 points 15 points disqualification Excessive length: Summary of pleadings 2 points Excessive length: Statement of Facts 2 points 5.6 Plagiarism 1 to 50 points, or disqualification
+Failure to include all parts of Memorial, or inclusion of an un- enumerated part 2 points 2 points per infracti on

+Failure to access documents 3 points per WS

+1- 100 words 2 points

+101-200 words 4 points

+Excessive length: Pleadings Excessive length: Summary of pleadings Excessive length: Statement of 201-300 words 6 points

+301-400 words 8 points

+5.4 401-3000 words 10 points

+5.4 3000+ words disqualification

+2 points

+e length: Statement of

+Facts 2 points

+5.6 Plagiarism 1 to 50 points, or disqualification